-We begin our city tour of the attractions of Mainz at the Novotel hotel*, where we spend two nights.
-The hotel is located above the Kupferbergterrassen next to the former sparkling wine producer Kupferberg.
-The location is ideal for sightseeing, because we reach the old town of Mainz in a few minutes using the elevator in the parking garage Kupferbergterrasse (Map ).
-In order to be able use it, we need a parking ticket, which we get at the hotel reception.
-From the exit five floors down of the multi-storey car park, it is only a few steps downhill to the Schillerplatz and the Carnival Fountain, where we meet our city guide Beate.
+We start our city tour to the top sights in Mainz in Novotel *in which we spend two nights.
+The hotel is located above the Kupferbergterrassen next to the former sparkling wine Kupferberg.
+The location is ideal for sightseeing, because we can reach the old town of Mainz in a few minutes using the elevator in the Kupferbergterrasse car park.
+In order to use this, we get a parking ticket at the hotel reception.
+From the exit of the multi-storey car park five floors down, there are only a few steps downhill to the Schillerplatz and the Carnival Fountain, where we meet our city guide Beate.

 This is a mandatory date among the Mainz sights.
 Who doesn't know that “Mainz sings and laughs”?
 The carnival session takes place every year on Friday before Rose Monday in the Grand Hall of the Electoral Palace.
 I grew up with the television broadcast of this carnival program.
 I can still remember that it was a must every year in the living room with my grandmother as soon as we had our first television.
 What is new to me, however, is that this type of Fastnacht celebration is mainly found in Catholic cities and regions.
 "The reason is that before Lent you can go crazy again," explains Beate.